Backlash against DEI spreads to more states

 Stateline is part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
 Stateline maintains editorial independence.
 Contact Editor Scott S. Greenberger for questions: info@stateline.org.
 Follow Stateline on Facebook and X.

-The post Backlash against DEI spreads to more states appeared first on Washington State Standard.
+The post Backlash against DEI spreads to more states appeared first on North Dakota Monitor.